nathankouts/san_francisco_crime_map/README.md

-# san_francisco_crime_map
+# San Francisco Crime Map
-A map that shows 100 crimes that took place in the San Francisco area
+A map that shows 100 crimes that took place in the San Francisco area.
+All the details are written in the Jupyer Notebook file.